geofffilippi/geofffilippi.github.io/src/pages/blog/git.md

 title: git
 image: /images/git
 publishedAt: "2023-01-07"
-category: 'tools'
+category: 'Tools'
 ---

 ## [`git`](https://git-scm.com)
-<blockquote>Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.</blockquote>
+> Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ### Install `git`
 ```bash